kahawai-sre/msdndevtest/README.md

     sudo apt-get dist-upgrade
     sudo apt-get autoremove
     ```
-## Run first boot for the new WSL instance - if installed via importing a WSL Cloud image using __wsl.exe --import ..__ (on Windows host)
+## Run first boot for the new WSL instance - if installed via importing a WSL Cloud image using __wsl.exe --import ..__
 1. When creating a new Ubuntu or other WSL image via the command line, vs. Windows Store, you will need to create a new non-root user, configure for sudo, and set as the default user when opening a WSL shell for the distro.
    1. From a Windows __command prompt__, run the following to get a shell on the new WSL instance:
        ``` wsl.exe --distribution "<name_of_new_distro>" ```